Accounts Receivable Service for an Efficient Business

 Frequently Asked Questions

-Skills person delivering account receivable services need: strong math, typing, and computer skill, especially with bookkeeping software, excellent communication, research, problem solving, and time management skills along with high level of accuracy, efficiency, and accountability.
+Skills person delivering account receivable services need strong math, typing, and computer skills, especially with bookkeeping software, excellent communication, research, problem-solving, and time management skills, along with a high level of accuracy, efficiency, and accountability.

 The difference between accounts receivable and accounts payable is accounts receivable are the amounts owed to a company by its customers, while accounts payable are the amounts that a company owes to its suppliers.

-As credit sale results in increase in the income (sale revenue) and assets (receivable) of the entity, assets must be debited whereas income must be credited.
-The double entry is same as in the case of a cash sale, except that a different asset account is debited (i.e. receivable).
+As credit sales results in an increase in the income (sale revenue) and assets (receivable) of the entity, assets must be debited, whereas income must be credited.
+The double entry is the same as in the case of a cash sale, except that a different asset account is debited (i.e. receivable).

 The two main causes of a declining ratio are changes to the company's credit policy and increasing problems with collecting receivables on time.